home-assistant/home-assistant.io/source/_components/weather.ambient.markdown

 ha_iot_class: "Cloud Polling"
 ---

 The `ambient` weather platform uses [Ambient Weather](https://ambientweather.net/) as a source for information from a local weather station.
-To use this platform you must have an Ambient weather station installed at your location and the station must support sending weather data over the Internet to Ambient.
+To use this platform you must have an Ambient Weather station installed at your location and the station must support sending weather data over the Internet to Ambient Weather.

 ## {% linkable_title Configuration %}